 Because of its unique approach and success after only a few years of existence, the Econoler's ESCO concept began to attract attention on the international level.
 In 1984, the European Economic Community invited Econoler to give seminars to potential investors and institutional players interested in the field of energy efficiency.
 New export opportunities were soon identified.
 Belgium, through the Société nationale d'investissement (SNI) and the Geocal engineering group, showed an interest in buying a franchise of the Econoler concept to implement it based on the same Canadian approach.
-Econoler agreed to the proposal and created a new company,
+Econoler agreed to the proposal and created a new company, Econoler International, to carry out and manage this type of operations internationally.
+Paul Drouin, then co-chairperson of ADS and board member of Econoler, was named president of the new company, and Robert Volders was recruited as its general manager.

-Because of its unique approach and its success after only a few years of existence, the concept developed by Econoler began to attract attention on the international level.
+Given its unique approach and its success only after a few years of existence, the concept developed by Econoler began to attract attention on the international level.